ldeharveng/Rove_x3t-Internship/README.md

 ## Notes

 - Data collection is limited by the Amadeus sandbox environment for free accounts
+- **On a testing environment, all retrieved data is not real.
+If real data is needed, applying for the production environment in Amadeus is necessary.**
 - The script is designed to be run multiple times safely (prevents duplicates in the CSV/SQL)
 - All times are in UTC as provided by Amadeus API
 - The code is now clean, efficient, and free of comments for maximum clarity and performance